 The scenery on Maui and Kauai

-This is where it gets interesting and maybe controversial. 😉 Both Kauai and Maui offer beautiful coastlines, tropical jungles, and stunning mountains.
+This is where it gets interesting and maybe controversial.
+Both Kauai and Maui offer beautiful coastlines, tropical jungles, and stunning mountains.

 Although, as I said, to see Kauai, you have to get creative.
 I highly recommend a Kauai helicopter tour to see the beauty of the island truly.
+The best helicopter tours in Kauai has all my favorites.

 I took this on my own Kauai helicopter tour.
 Check out my review.